-- i.
-Large enough to enable appropriate landscaping to minimise the visual impact of the school into the Knowle Triangle and Knowle itself; - ii.
-Well and safely connected to new and existing pedestrian and cycle routes, including to Welborne's green corridor network; - iii.
-Provided with or in very close proximity to bus stops for conventional bus services and for BRT; - iv.
+- Designed and laid out to ensure it is appropriately related to the district centre, taking into account surrounding uses and constraints; - ii.
+Well and safely connected to new and existing pedestrian and cycle routes, including to Welborne's green corridor network; - Provided with or in very close proximity to bus stops for conventional bus services and for BRT; - iv.
 Be transferred by the developers to Hampshire County Council or to the relevant education provider at the time agreed with the Council and in a form consistent with the relevant site transfer requirements.